-Psychodynamic therapy is a form of psychotherapy that aims to explore and analyse the unconscious motivations and conflicts that influence a person’s thoughts, feelings, and behaviors.
-A focus is on motivations that are outside of someone’s awareness.
-It is based on the theories of Sigmund Freud and other psychoanalytic theorists.
+Psychodynamic therapy is a form of psychotherapy that aims to explore and analyse the unconscious motivations and conflicts that influence a person’s thoughts, feelings, and behaviours and is based on the theories of Sigmund Freud and other psychoanalytic theorists.

 The psychodynamic approach views psychological problems as stemming from early childhood experiences and conflicts that have been repressed or buried in the unconscious mind.
 The psychotherapist and the client work together to uncover and examine these unconscious elements by bringing them to the surface and resolving these.

-Psychodynamic therapy has its roots in the work of Sigmund Freud who was a Viennese neurologist that founded the paradigm of psychoanalysis in the late 19th century.
-Freud believed that people’s behavior and mental health were influenced by unconscious conflicts and repressed emotions, and that the goal of therapy was to bring these elements into consciousness which servers as the foundation in order to resolve these conflicts.
+Psychodynamic therapy has its roots in the work of Sigmund Freud, who was a Viennese neurologist that founded the paradigm of psychoanalysis in the late 19th century.
+Freud believed that people’s behavior and mental health were influenced by unconscious conflicts and repressed emotions and that the goal of therapy was to bring these elements into consciousness which serves as the foundation in order to resolve these conflicts.

 Freud’s theories and techniques, such as free association, interpretation of dreams and analysis of transference, were groundbreaking at the time and served as the foundation of what would become psychodynamic therapy.
 However, his approach also drew criticism for being overly focused on sexuality and for initially lacking scientific evidence.

 Other psychoanalytic theorists such as Carl Jung, Alfred Adler and Melanie Klein developed their own variations of the psychodynamic approach.
 They expanded on Freud’s ideas and developed new techniques and concepts such as the collective unconscious, the inferiority complex and object relations theory.